How Does Bankruptcy Affect Your Home in Connecticut?

 Q & A with Attorney Gregg Wagmann

 Can you File For Bankruptcy in Connecticut and Keep Your Home?
-Quick Answer:
+Quick Answer to questions like:

-Yes, you can file for bankruptcy in Connecticut and keep your home if:
+Can you file for bankruptcy and keep your home in Connecticut?

 You stay current on your mortgage (or catch up through a plan)